phueb/CHILDES-SRL/README.md

 ## History

-- 2008: The BabySRL project can be traced back to work by Cynthia Fisher, Dan Roth, Michael Connor and Yael Gertner, available [here](https://www.aclweb.org/anthology/W08-2111/).
+- 2008: The BabySRL project started as a collaboration between Cynthia Fisher, Dan Roth, Michael Connor and Yael Gertner, whose published work is available [here](https://www.aclweb.org/anthology/W08-2111/).

 - 2016: The most recent work, prior to this, can be found [here](https://gitlab-beta.engr.illinois.edu/babysrl-group/babysrl)